-Both Dr Rachel's and Anna's favourite type of research.
+This is eloquent Eloise's favourite type of research.
 In simple terms, it involves research which collects 'non-numerical' data (for example, words, images, stories and sounds) from your audience, with a focus on understanding and creating meaning.
 It often goes beyond what numbers and statistics can reveal.
 Open-ended questions (those which allow participants to answer freely) are typically used for this research.